Pension Bible

 This is sometimes called "rollback" — the remedy period service was rolled back into the legacy scheme for calculation purposes.

-Who benefits most: Members who received significant pay rises during the remedy period tend to benefit most from the legacy (final salary) calculation, because final salary schemes use your salary at retirement rather than the salary you earned at the time.
-A consultant whose pay grew substantially during 2015–2022 will likely find the legacy calculation more favourable.
+Who benefits most: Members who received significant pay rises during the remedy period may benefit from legacy final-salary rules, because final salary schemes can use later pay rather than the pay earned at the time.
+A consultant whose pay grew substantially during 2015–2022 may find the legacy calculation more favourable, but contribution rates, lump sums, retirement age and tax can all affect the final decision.

-Members whose pay tracked inflation closely during the remedy period may find the 2015 scheme calculation is similar in value.
-The scheme administrator performs both calculations automatically.
+Members whose pay tracked inflation closely during the remedy period may find the 2015/reformed scheme calculation is similar in value.
+The scheme administrator provides the remedy-period comparison through the scheme's remedy process.

-What you need to do: In most cases, nothing.
-Scheme administrators are implementing the remedy for all affected members.
-At retirement, you will be provided with both calculations and the higher amount will be used.
-However, if you are approaching retirement and were in service before April 2012, it is worth checking that your scheme has your correct service records, and contacting your scheme if you have any queries about your entitlement.
+What you need to do: In most cases, nothing immediately.
+Scheme administrators are implementing the remedy for affected members.
+When you take benefits, you should be provided with remedy information so you can make the relevant choice.
+If you are approaching retirement and were in service before April 2012, check that your scheme has your correct service records and contact your scheme if you have any queries about your entitlement.

 For NHS members, use the NHS Pension Calculator, which has McCloud remedy modelling built in.
 For TPS, the Teachers' Pension Calculator covers the remedy.
 For civil service, see the Civil Service Pension Calculator.